-Assessment: The assessment is based on individual compulsory assignments.
-A passing grade will be given to students who pass compulsory assignments and have at least 80% presence at scheduled lectures.
+Assessment: The assessment is based on individual and group work.
+A passing grade will be given to students who pass individual compulsory assignments and a project carried out in groups.

 The examiner, in consultation with Disability Support Services, may deviate from the regular form of examination in order to provide a permanently disabled student with a form of examination equivalent to that of a student without a disability.